 The Sea Cargo Charter Association is governed by a set of Governance Rules which provide guidance to existing and prospective Signatories on the processes for the management, administration and development of the Sea Cargo Charter.

 The Steering Committee coordinates the Association and Sea Cargo Charter on behalf of its members.
-The 13 members of the Steering Committee (since March 2021) are:
+The 14 members of the Steering Committee (as of May 2023) are: